Honda not considering production shift away from Canada: minister, premier

-TORONTO — Government officials are pushing back against what they say is an inaccurate report that Honda is considering shifting some Canadian production to the United States in response to tariffs.
+TORONTO — Government officials are pushing back against a report that Honda is considering shifting some Canadian production to the United States in response to tariffs, calling it inaccurate and unconfirmed.

 - READ MORE: Ford says ‘we’re gonna keep Honda here’

-Japan’s Nikkei financial newspaper says Honda is looking to shift enough Canadian CR-V and Civic production to the U.S. so that it can meet 90 per cent of U.S. sales with vehicles produced there, up from its current level of about 70 per cent.
+Japan’s Nikkei financial newspaper reported Tuesday that Honda is looking to shift enough Canadian CR-V and Civic production to the U.S. so that it can meet 90 per cent of U.S. sales with vehicles produced there, up from its current level of about 70 per cent.

+Federal Industry Minister Anita Anand refuted the claim in a social media post.

 Honda’s operations in Alliston, Ont., has about 4,200 employees and produced around 375,000 vehicles in Canada in 2023.